Devi (1999 film): Production

 M. S. Raju who was reeling under the failure of Street Fighter decided to make a devotional film with a new star cast.
 He cast Kannada actress Prema and Malayalam actor Shiju in the main roles.
 Abu Salim, a police officer from Mangalore was selected for the negative role, while Vanitha, daughter of actor Vijayakumar was selected to play an important character.

 Soundtrack

 The music is composed by Devi Sri Prasad making his debut at the age of 19 and he is the youngest music composer as a debutant after Yuvan Shankar Raja who made his first film at the age of 16.
+The audio was launched at Hotel Savera, Chennai on 25 November 1998.

 Release

 The film was dubbed into Hindi and Tamil.
 All the three versions became successful at the box office.